sokoobo/RiMusic/README.md

   <br>The code is being updated to remove all related features.</H1></b></div>

 ## ❗ Disclaimer
 The developer of this application is not liable for any misuse or legal issues arising from its use and is not affiliated with any content providers.
-This application hosts zero content.
+<br>This application hosts zero content.
-Echo is intended for offline use only by default; the user manages any external sources.
-Echo does not condone piracy.
+<br>This application does not condone piracy.
-This project is created strictly for educational purposes.
+<br>This project is created strictly for educational purposes.

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome